1. Personality or behaviour changes

 2. Increasing confusion

-Your elderly loved one may display confusion about ordinary things, like if it is day or night, what day it is, what show is on, or who certain relatives are.
+Your elderly loved one may display confusion about ordinary things, like what day it is, or have trouble thinking about something that isn’t here and now or who certain relatives are.
 You may see your loved one calling someone by another person’s name.

 3. Reduced concentration